-Finding a bunch of recipes you love and keeping them on hand makes it easy to stick to a plant-based keto diet, because you can rotate through them.
+Finding a bunch of recipes you love and keeping them on hand makes it easy to stick to keto 2.0, because you can rotate through them.
 You'll never be stuck without a plan, and you'll know that your nutritional bases are being covered if you eat a variety of these recipes throughout the week.

-Food blogs offers a wealth of tasty, easy-to-make keto recipes.
+Food blogs offer a wealth of tasty, easy-to-make keto recipes.
 Bookmark the ones you like and give them a try.
-Dr. Cole presents readers of Ketotarian with many plant-based recipes to choose from.
-"Some of my favorites from the book include coconut-chia breakfast pudding, an easy zoodle bowl with olive oil pesto sauce which is great for lunch, and I love the cauliflower tacos with extra guac for dinner," he says.
+Cole presents readers of Ketotarian with many plant-based recipes to choose from.
+"Some of my favorites from the book include coconut-chia breakfast pudding, an easy zoodle bowl with olive oil pesto sauce, which is great for lunch, and I love the cauliflower tacos with extra guac for dinner," he says.